EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 KVStore Level:

 Each node has a KVStore locally.
 The KVStore is responsible for storing and retrieving data.
 The KVStore acts as a single unit.
-Each KVStore has a map of all the keys to their values.
-When setting values for keys, if the key lives in the KVStore locally, then the KVStore will just set the value in the map for that key.
-If the key lives in a different node, the KVStore will let the networking level know which node has the key and what values to send over to the node so that it’s KVStore can store that key’s value in its map.
+The KVStore consists of two layers.
+First there is the KVStore layer, and beneath that there is the ChunkStore layer.
+The KVStore is responsible for mapping a Key to a Dataframe Value.
+From the application tier / user perspective a key is mapped directly to a dataframe’s serialized value, but underneath the KVStore is the ChunkStore, which is responsible for chunking and storing the dataframe.
+Each column in a dataframe is broken into chunks.
+Our column implementation was already designed this way from a previous assignment, so we wrote a method for serializing and deserializing specific chunks in a column.

 Networking Level: